 In this formula, the IF function looks for the counts of more than 1 and if found, it returns the specified text ‘Duplicate’, otherwise a blank cell.

-3. Find Duplicates in One Column without 1st Occurrence in Excel
+3. Finding Duplicates in One Column Without 1st Occurrence in Excel

 In this section, we’ll insert a formula that will display ‘Duplicate’ from the 2nd occurrence of a similar text.
 For example, if a name in Column B is present thrice, then the formula will return the defined text ‘Duplicate’ for the 2nd and 3rd occurrences only.